Best Pillow for Back Sleepers

 Did you know that the average human being spends a third of his life sleeping?
 We all know the benefits of sleep.
 It helps our body recover and our brains reboot.
 Good quality sleep results in a better mood and overall well-being.
 Investing in the right kind of sleeping aids can help you achieve good quality sleep.

 People have their own favourite sleeping positions.
 Some of us like to sleep on our sides while others prefer to slumber on their stomachs.
-However, only 8% of people like to sleep on their backs.
-But just because you’re in the minority does not mean to say that there aren’t any pillows for you that can help you sleep better.
+However, only a very few people like to sleep on their backs.
+But just because you’re in the minority does not mean to say that there aren’t any pillows for you.

 Benefits of Back Sleeping

-Another benefit to back sleeping is less wrinkles.
+Another benefit to back sleeping is fewer wrinkles.
 Since your face is not pressed to your pillow, there are fewer chances of wrinkling.
-It also means less chances of getting your face in contact with the germs and bacteria that inhabit your pillow case, so there’s also less chances of your skin breaking out.
+It also means less chance of getting your face in contact with the germs and bacteria that inhabit your pillow case, so there’s also less chance of your skin breaking out.

 People who suffer from acid reflux should also think about shifting to the back sleeping position.
 Since the neck and head are elevated and not aligned with the stomach, there is less chance of getting heartburn.